ImagicalMine/ImagicalMine/CONTRIBUTING.md

 #### Pull Requests
 Pull Requests are prefixed by `PR:`.
 Only one label may be applied for a Pull Request.
  - PR: Bug Fix - This label is applied when the Pull Request fixes a bug.
- - PR: Contribution - This label is applied when the Pull Request contributes code to PocketMine-MP such as a new feature or an improvement.
+ - PR: Contribution - This label is applied when the Pull Request contributes code to ImagicalMine such as a new feature or an improvement.
  - PR: RFC - Request for Comments

 #### Status